mstump/mstump.github.com/_posts/2012-08-10-changing-the-game-cassandra--solr.md

 ---
 {% include JB/setup %}

 The [Cassandra Summit](http://www.datastax.com/events/cassandrasummit2012) was a lot of fun.
-We met lots of good people, attended really interesting talks, and lots of good press coverage.
+We met lots of good people, attended really interesting talks, and got lots of good [press coverage](http://youtu.be/WYriQp0ZVU4).
 I'm really looking forward to the videos being published so I can check out some of the talks that I missed.

 In the meantime I've uploaded the slide deck from my talk: Changing the Game, Cassandra + Solr.
 I've fixed some of the formatting issues that cropped up in my talk.
 I've learned my lesson, always double check formatting after converting to powerpoint.